-All of us, including the event organisers, artists, technical staff, partners and audience members, work together to make sure that the ANTI Festival is a place safe for everyone.
+All of us, including the event organisers, artists, technical staff, partners and audience members, work together to make ANTI Festival a safer place.
 This can be ensured by following the below instructions:

 Let’s not make any assumptions of people’s identities, gender, sexual orientation, background, body or experiences – and let’s not inquire about these issues.
 Everyone has the right to tell what they feel is necessary and meaningful about themselves.